Academic Wellness

 Attend Required Advising

 The Gies Academic Advising Team helps students clarify academic, personal and professional goals.
 The team helps students identify resources and partners in advocacy.
-All Success Students are required to meet with an advisor before the upcoming semesters course registration.
-In the fall, first semester freshmen are only required to attend Spring Semester Planning, but are still welcome to meet with an advisor.
-The level of academic standing determines who students meet with for their required advising.
+All Success Students have an advsior assigned to their recovery semester.

-• 1A - Any undergraduate advisor
+• 1A - Any availale undergraduate advisor (Express Advising will not meet the requirement)

 • 1B, 1C, Drop, and Re-entry - Leslie Lewis, Associate Director of Academic Success

-The Gies Academic Success Team
+The Gies Academic Student Success Team

 We're here to help!